 The RIPTA Downtown Transit Connector (DTC) will be an "enhanced bus" that provides our riders with improved service frequency, reliability, and design features.
-The project will create substantial and attractive transit stops for passengers, and will incorporate features that give priority to transit vehicles, enhance local placemaking, and improve pedestrian accessibility.
-The following is a description of key design features that will be incorporated into the DTC corridor.
+The project includes substantial and attractive transit stops for passengers, and features that give priority to transit vehicles, enhance local placemaking, and improve pedestrian accessibility.
+The following is a description of key design features.

-DTC stops will include high-quality shelters with seating, real-time bus information, lighting, and digital schedule and wayfinding information.
+DTC stops include high-quality shelters with seating, real-time bus information, lighting, and digital schedule and wayfinding information.
 Each stop has been designed with placemaking in mind, using special pavement treatments, attractive materials, and other features to help integrate with the surrounding neighborhood.
-All DTC stops will be fully accessible and will include features to improve the pedestrian experience, such as curb extensions or “bulb-outs” for bus boarding, safe and convenient crosswalks, and pavement markings and patterns to delineate bus stops.
+All DTC stops are fully accessible and include features to improve the pedestrian experience, such as curb extensions or "bulb-outs" for bus boarding, safe and convenient crosswalks, and pavement markings and patterns to delineate bus stops.

 Streets in the corridor have been modified to better accommodate high-frequency bus service, while maintaining traffic flow and safety for all modes.
-The DTC corridor will incorporate proven measures for improving the speed and reliability of transit, providing safe and convenient pedestrian access, and minimizing conflicts between DTC buses and pedestrians, especially at intersections and stations.
-Design features will include the extension of green traffic signals for buses (and emergency vehicles) along the corridor, special signal phases allowing buses to "jump" the traffic queue and move ahead of regular traffic, and dedicated bus lanes.
-In some areas, on-street parking spaces will be eliminated.
+The DTC corridor incorporates proven measures for improving the speed and reliability of transit, providing safe and convenient pedestrian access, and minimizing conflicts between DTC buses and pedestrians, especially at intersections and stations.
+Design features include the extension of green traffic signals for buses (and emergency vehicles) along the corridor, special signal phases allowing buses to "jump" the traffic queue and move ahead of regular traffic, and dedicated bus lanes.
+In some areas, on-street parking spaces have been eliminated.